richardlford/build-path-prefix-map-spec/spec-main.rst

 ===============

 ..
 [1] In practice, this means any two byte sequences that are invalid UTF-8,
-    or ``wchar_t`` sequences that are invalid UTF-16, are decoded into distinct application-level character string values.
+    or ``wchar_t`` sequences that are invalid UTF-16, must be decoded into distinct application-level character string values.
 This is not satisfied by most standard Unicode decoding strategies, which is to replace all invalid input sequences with ``U+FFFD REPLACEMENT CHARACTER``.

 ..
 [2] Detailed implementation notes and advice are available on `our wiki page
     <https://wiki.debian.org/ReproducibleBuilds/BuildPathProposal#Implementation_notes>`_.